danimfernandes/tkgwv2/README.md

 ![alt text](https://user-images.githubusercontent.com/22391172/118780776-ae0dbc00-b88c-11eb-9a7a-9552b909aa26.png?raw=true)

-For these reasons, TKGWV2 does not include 3rd degree relationship estimation, and all real 3rd degree relatives will be assigned as 2nd degree or Unrelated, depending on whether their HRC value is slightly above or below 0.0625, respectively.
+For these reasons, TKGWV2 does not include 3rd degree relationship estimation, and all real 3rd degree relatives will be assigned as 2nd degree or Unrelated, depending on whether their HRC value is above or below 0.0625, respectively.

-However, as part of a provided helper script to produce simulated ranges like the ones above ('distSimulations.R'), you have the option to include 3rd degree curves and calculate the probability of an ancient pair's HRC belonging to that class and the overlapping ones. *Do be aware that this must only be used as suggestive evidence for investigation purposes, and never as definite proof of 3rd degree relationships.*

 # Helper scripts
 We provide 4 R functions to help automate some situations you might come across while preparing your data for TKGWV2 or analysing the results.
 - 'downsampleBAM.R' can be used to downsample BAM files for faster processing.
 Check the 'Tips and suggestions' section below for more details on this.
 - 'individualisePlink.R' can be used to extract and convert all samples from a binary PLINK dataset into individual text-PLINK sets (ped/map).
 This is useful, for example, if you want to use TKGWV2 on 1240K data.
 After running this function you can run TKGWV2 directly from 'plink2tkrelated'.
 - 'distSimulations.R' can be used to generate simulated distribution curves and posterior probabilities for estimated HRC values based on an input plink frequencies file (frq).
-- 'simsForRanges.R' can be used to generate simulated distribution curves over a set of increasing SNP numbers in order to assess error rates and SNP thresholds for an input plink frequencies file (frq).
+- 'simsForErrorRates.R' can be used to generate simulated distribution curves over a set of increasing SNP numbers in order to assess error rates and SNP thresholds for an input plink frequencies file (frq).
+The output is an error rates vs SNPs plot and a text file with the data used to generate it.
+A gray vertical line is drawn at the lowest number of SNPs tested with an average error <=1%.
+The text file is a concatenation of the tables of values for 1st degree, 2nd degree, and Unrelated, with the SNP number as the first column, and the general header as the number of simulations.